Trump adjusts call for Clinton bodyguards to lose their guns

 He continued: “By the way, if she gets to pick her judges, nothing you can do, folks.
 Although the Second Amendment people, maybe there is, I don’t know.”

 Within minutes, the Clinton campaign condemned the remark.
-Robby Mook, her campaign manager, said, “A person seeking to be the president of the United States should not suggest violence in any way.”
+Mook said then, “A person seeking to be the president of the United States should not suggest violence in any way.”

 Trump later disputed that criticism, saying everyone in his audience knew he was referring to the power of voters and “there can be no other interpretation.”